Tips and Products for Preventing Dry Skin

 Face Moisturizer

-The skin on your face is different to the skin on your body, with your face skin being thinner and more sensitive so you want to use a moisturizer that’s been specifically designed to be used on the face.
+The skin on your face is different from the skin on your body, with your face skin being thinner and more sensitive, so you'll want to use a moisturizer that’s been specifically designed to be used on the face.

-Our recommendation: innisfree Green Tea Seed Hyaluronic Cream
+Our recommendation: innisfree Green Tea Seed Hyaluronic Serum

 Hand Cream

-Perhaps one of the areas of skin that suffers the most during the dry winter, it’s a good idea to keep a tube of hand cream on you at all times to ward off that dry skin.
+Hands contain the areas of skin that perhaps suffer the most during the dry winter, so it’s a good idea to keep a tube of hand cream on you at all times to ward off that dry skin.

 Our recommendation: L'Occitane Powdered Shea Light Hand Cream